 Some organizations create one (or several) substantial pieces of content that target the most important keywords for their business.
 Content marketers refer to these pieces as “cornerstone content.”
 Ideally, this content is well-researched and well-written to demonstrate your knowledge and attract customers.
 We build this content to harness the synergies between content marketing and SEO.

-As an example, let’s imagine you offer a SaaS solution that allows people to create beautiful business documents (like proposals, brochures or reports) in minutes.
+For example, imagine you offer a SaaS solution that allows people to create beautiful business documents (like proposals, brochures, or reports) in minutes.
 One of the important keywords for your organization is the term “business proposal templates.”

 Repurposing content for social media.

 - The original research you shared in this piece is priceless!
 Fill your social media queue by citing individual findings from the study.
 Just be sure to also include a link to the full resource to generate awareness and encourage downloads of the templates.